nekwebdev/calis/README.md

 ## Extras

-When using the `--extra` flag the `extra.sh` and `packages.csv` files will be copied over to the new system and the script will be run as root in `arch-chroot /mnt`.
+When using the `--extra` flag the `extra.sh` file will be copied over to the new system and a new privileged user will be created along with a few tweaks.

-All flags given to `chocolate.sh` will be passed to that extra script, this opens a lot of options for your custom `extra.sh`.
+All flags given to `chocolate.sh` can be passed to that extra script, this opens a lot of options for your custom `extra.sh`.

 It focuses on what needs to happen after a vanilla install: